Search our comprehensive guide to find out how to dispose of specific items.

 Glass jars can also be recycle in the purple glass bin.

 Glass mirrors, windows, light globes and drinking glasses can be placed in the red landfill bin.
+Please wrap the broken glass in paper or cardboard for safety.
 These items cannot be recycled as the melting properties differ to those of food-grade glass.

 Hazardous household cleaning products can be dangerous if placed in your kerbside bin.
 Find out when the next Detox Your Home collection day will be by calling 1300 363 744 [tel:1300363744] or visit the Sustainability Victoria website http://detox.sustainability.vic.gov.au/ [http://detox.sustainability.vic.gov.au/]